mpags-python/mpags-python.github.io/index.md

 ## Lecturer

 The course is taught by **Dr Steven Bamford**.
-Outside of teaching sessions he can be contacted via [email][SPB], or at his office: A112b in the CAPT building (#25 on the [campus map][MAP]).
+Outside of synchronous teaching sessions he can be contacted via [email][SPB].

 ## Timetable and format

-Teaching sessions will held each **Monday at 1pm**.
-The main course starts on **7th October 2019** and runs for ten weeks (ending 9th December).
+The main course starts on **5th October 2020** and runs for ten weeks (ending 16th December).
-Preceding this there is a MLiS-only introductory session on Monday 30th September.
+Preceding this there is a MLiS-only introductory session on Friday 2nd October.

-For Nottingham students the course will be delivered face-to-face, in room A13 in the George Green library.
-Students may use the desktop computers in the room, or bring their own laptops.

-The live-stream link for remote students will be made available in advance.
-Note that all that is required is an internet connection and a web-browser -- we will not be using the usual MPAGS access node infrastructure.
-In order to receive this link you must have enrolled on the course (in one of the ways described above).

-Each session will consist of a lecture, lasting up to one hour, followed -- after a short break -- by an exercise class for local students.
-Remote students may complete the exercises in their own time.
+The course will be delivered in the form of weekly pre-recorded videos, for you to watch in your own time.
+A link to access these videos will be emailed to registered students.
+If you are registered, but don't recieve a link by the start of the course, please [get in touch][SPB].

-The course will be assessed by the development of a complete Python program performing some scientific analysis of your choice.
+The course will be assessed by the development of a complete Python program performing some scientific analysis of your choice (details below).

 ## Topics

-A preliminary outline of the topics is given below.
+An outline of the topics is given below.
 This may be slightly altered and expanded as the course progresses.

 * Session 1-2: Introduction to Python